Trade relationships during and after a crisis: Data and variables

-Transportation routes are constructed using the Ministry of Transport's SICE-TAC system and customs data on cargo terminal usage.
-SICE-TAC provides routes from municipal capitals, aggregated from all transportation providers.
-For smaller towns, I calculate the shortest route to the terminal using Google Maps and identify alternative routes when possible.
-For each buyer--seller--route combination (comprising one or more segments from farm to terminal), I identify affected roads separately for each wave of rain: Wave 1 (October 2010–March 2011) and Wave 2 (April–June 2011).\\
+Transportation routes are constructed using the Ministry of Transport's SICE-TAC (Sistema de Información de Costos Eficientes para el Transporte Automotor de Carga) system and customs data on cargo terminal usage.
+SICE-TAC provides routes from municipal capitals, aggregated across all transportation providers.
+In addition to the official SICE-TAC route, I compute the shortest route to the terminal using Google Maps and identify alternative routes when they exist.
+Alternative routes are retained only if they fall within roughly within similar time and distance of the SICE-TAC route, implying comparable travel times.
+For each buyer--seller--route combination (comprising one or more segments from farm to terminal), I identify disrupted roads separately for each wave of flooding: Wave~1 (October 2010--December 2011) and Wave~2 (April--June 2011).\\

-\textbf{Location, firm activity, and flooded areas.} Using National Statistical Agency reports on La Ni\~na-related flooding, I identify producers in flooded municipalities.
-Flooding only affected the Bogotá-Savannah region.
-Municipalities are classified as flooded if at least 0.7\% of their area was inundated, including both sudden and slow inundations.
-Overall, four municipalities with flower producers were flooded, affecting 57 producers (roughly 5\% of pre-shock relationships).
+\textbf{Location, firm activity, and flooded areas.} Using IDEAM reports on La~Ni\~na-related flooding, I identify producers in flooded municipalities.
+Flooding relevant to flower production was concentrated in the Bogot\'a--Savannah region.
+The Antioquia region had more flooded municipalities, but the affected areas did not coincide with flower-producing locations.
+In the Savannah region, municipalities are classified as flooded if at least 0.7\% of their area was inundated.
+This cutoff retains 11 of the 16 flooded municipalities in the region, excluding 5 with inundated shares between 0.4\% and 0.6\%.
+In Antioquia, where flooding shares are higher (between 1.5\% and 9.5\%), the threshold does not affect the main flower-producing municipalities.
+In total, four municipalities with flower producers were flooded, affecting 46 producers.\footnote{Statistics on municipal flooded areas are from joint reports by IGAC, IDEAM, and DANE (February 2011).}

-Firm activity is collected from the Chamber of Commerce, covering 96\% of exporters selling to the U.S.\footnote{Exporters active only in 2007 or after 2016, representing 12\% of exporters, are not found.
-For remaining firms, activity is extracted from tax IDs in the Chamber of Commerce database.} Of all exporters, 22\% are intermediaries (non-producers), 74\% are producers, and 4\% have no registered activity.
+Firm activity is collected from the Chamber of Commerce, covering 94\% of exporters selling to the U.S.\footnote{ Activity data are not collected for firms that first entered in 2018 or 2019, as these fall outside the estimation sample; they represent only 67 exporters out of 1,113.} Among these exporters, 20\% are intermediaries (non-producers), 68\% are producers, and 12\% have no registered activity.
 Producer farm locations are obtained from the Colombian Agricultural Institute (ICA) database.
 Missing information is supplemented using firm websites, Google Maps, and online directories.
-In total, I identify farm municipalities for 669 exporters, including 71 producers with multiple locations; only 68 producers remain with unknown location.
+In total, farm municipalities are identified for 691 of the 762 producer-exporters, including 72 with multiple farm locations.
+Farm locations remain unknown for the remaining 71 producers.
+These firms are dropped from analyses that require location to construct exposure to road disruptions, but are retained otherwise.